uff20xd/True-Chaos/True Chaos/Chaos Manipulation/Chaos Manipulation.md

 The usage also requires the sign being drawn with one own blood and touch it with you hand while saying the incantation.
 The Incantation can be shortened through training and at its max it will look like this.

-Sign of the pheonix, Soul Inversion: Velto Oktae - Post Human
+Velto Oktae - Post Human

 This can all be done while artificially creating the sign without blood and preparation.
 ___